 Although we recommend filtering by degree level first, you can view the list below to see which schools give the educational experience for the civil eng degree levels they offer.

-Any student pursuing a degree in civil engineering needs to look into University of Alaska Fairbanks.
+Any student pursuing a degree in civil engineering needs to take a look at University of Alaska Fairbanks.
 Located in the suburb of Fairbanks, UAF is a public university with a moderately-sized student population.

-Those civil engineering students who get their degree from University of Alaska Fairbanks receive $6,170 more than the average civil eng grad.
+Those civil engineering students who get their degree from University of Alaska Fairbanks earn $6,170 more than the typical civil eng grad.

-University of Alaska Anchorage is one of the best schools in the United States for getting a degree in civil engineering.
-Located in the large city of Anchorage, UAA is a public university with a large student population.
+University of Alaska Anchorage is one of the finest schools in the country for getting a degree in civil engineering.
+Located in the large city of Anchorage, UAA is a public university with a fairly large student population.

-Graduates who receive their degree from the civil eng program earn an average of $55,504 in their early career salary.
+Students who receive their degree from the civil eng program make an average of $55,504 for their early career.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.